Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 Companies Pushing Solar Leases or PPAs

 Finally, you should be careful choosing a solar installer to handle your home solar project.
 There are companies in Tennessee that advertise “free panels” or use other marketing tactics to get you to sign solar leases, but you should avoid these installers.
 Solar leases are less appealing than they might first seem, as they don’t let you take advantage of the federal tax credit, they won’t positively affect your home value and they provide far fewer savings in the long run.
-In some cases, a solar lease could even cost you money.
+In some cases, a solar lease could even cause you to lose money.
 Solar leases can be detrimental, but even worse are the solar scams that have been reported in Tennessee.
-The Mountain Electric Cooperative had to put out a statement to warn customers about solar scams going around, most of which involved overstated savings and low-ball solar installation costs that ended up being much higher.5 Other news reports from cities throughout Tennessee expose solar scam companies that use aggressive sales tactics and blatant misrepresentation of savings to get customers to sign contracts.6 You should only work with a vetted and reliable solar installer to ensure you don’t fall victim to these scams or others.
+The Mountain Electric Cooperative had to put out a statement to warn customers about solar scams going around, most of which involved overstated savings and low-ball solar installation expenses that ended up being much higher.5 Other news reports from cities throughout Tennessee expose solar scam companies that use aggressive sales tactics and blatant misrepresentation of savings to get customers to sign contracts.6 You should only work with a vetted and reliable solar installer to ensure you don’t fall victim to these scams or others.

 Wrap Up: Is Solar Worth it in Tennessee?

-Installing solar panels is well worth the relatively high upfront cost for most Tennessee homeowners, and many residents will enjoy massive savings over the lives of their systems.
+Installing solar panels is well worth the relatively high upfront fees for most Tennessee homeowners, and many residents will enjoy massive savings over the lives of their systems.
 However, solar certainly isn’t ideal for everyone, and you should always confirm before committing that your home is a good fit for solar panels.
 There are quite a few factors to keep in mind while you figure out your home’s solar viability, including your monthly energy bills, your home’s energy efficiency, whether your utility provider offers net metering, the system size you need, and the direction your roof faces and more.
 We strongly urge you to connect with a reputable solar company to help you figure out if solar is right for you.

 Frequently Asked Questions

 The EcoWatch team is thrilled to get questions regularly from Tennesseans about the potential of solar to save them money.
 Below are some of the questions we get asked most frequently, along with our responses.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at firstname.lastname@example.org.

 The average solar panel payback period in Tennessee is around 13 years, and most homeowners will have an estimated payback time frame of between 10 and 16 years.
 However, these are just averages, and your numbers could vary quite a bit.
-Some factors that affect your payback period include the direction your roof faces, your monthly electricity consumption, your estimated cost of solar panels, your net metering policy if any, and more.
+Some factors that affect your payback period include the direction your roof faces, your monthly electricity consumption, your estimated price of solar panels, your net metering policy if any, and more.
 You can use a solar calculator to estimate your payback period, but an experienced local installer will be able to provide a better estimate for you.

 In most cases, yes, solar panels will save you money over time.
 An appropriately-sized solar panel system will offset your electric bills or eliminate them if you have a favorable net metering program or a solar battery.
 You could save up to an average of $125.70 per month or $1,508 per year by converting to solar.
 Once your panels pay for themselves with these energy savings, they are expected to save you an additional $19,688.